Des Moines Trespass Attorneys

 - Entering or remaining on property to prevent anyone else from lawfully using it

 Viewing, photographing, or filming another person through an opening in

 a structure or placing or retrieving a recording device from the property

 - Had a reasonable expectation of privacy; or

 - Did not consent to be viewed, photographed, or filmed

 Whatever conduct you were accused of committing, it is crucial that you enlist the legal help of our trespass attorneys in Des Moines right away.
 We recognize that thorough preparation is the key to building an aggressive defense, and the sooner you retain our services, the sooner we can get started on fighting for you.

-Is Trespassing a Felony in Iowa?
+Is Trespassing a Felony or Misdemeanor?

 Trespassing can be either a misdemeanor or a felony.
 For the most part, the offense will be charged as a simple, serious, or aggravated misdemeanor.
 However, in a couple of situations, the crime is elevated to a class "D" felony.

 What Are the Penalties for Trespassing Under Iowa Law?